magento/adobe-ims/AdminAdobeIms/README.md

 Enables the AdminAdobeIMS Module. \
 Required values are `Organization ID`, `Client ID`, `Client Secret` and `2FA enabled`

+When AdminAdobeIms module is enabled, new role `Adobe Ims` is created by default.

 ### Argument Validation
 On enabling the AdminAdobeIMS Module, the input arguments will be validated. \
 The pattern for the validation are configured in the di.xml